ShimraHazmi/423ChessNUIGame/README.md

 - frontend chessboard and pieces found here: https://chessboardjs.com/#start

-AI was NOT used in any way shape or form :<
+AI was utilized to help set up Whisper API in this project.

 ---